 About the Prize

-The Gödel Prize for outstanding papers in the area of theoretical computer science is sponsored jointly by the European Association for Theoretical Computer Science (EATCS) and the Special Interest Group on Algorithms and Computation Theory of the Association for Computing Machinery (ACM-SIGACT).
+The Gödel Prize for outstanding papers in the area of theoretical computer science is sponsored jointly by the European Association for Theoretical Computer Science (EATCS) and the Special Interest Group on Algorithms and Computation Theory of the Association for Computing Machinery (ACM SIGACT).
 This award is presented annually, with the presentation taking place alternately at the International Colloquium on Automata, Languages, and Programming (ICALP) and the ACM Symposium on Theory of Computing (STOC).

 The Prize is named in honor of Kurt Gödel in recognition of his major contributions to mathematical logic and of his interest, discovered in a letter he wrote to John von Neumann shortly before Neumann's death, in what has become the famous "P versus NP" question.

-The Prize includes an award of $5000.
+The Prize includes an award of USD 5000.

-Nominations may be made by any member of the scientific community can make nominations.
+Any member of the scientific community can make nominations.
 The Award Committee may actively solicit nominations.
-A nomination should contain a brief summary of the technical content of each nominated paper and a brief explanation of its significance.
-A copy of the research paper or papers should accompany the nomination.
-The nomination must state the bibliographic data of the first (preliminary) conference publication of the main results or state that no conference publication has occurred.
+A nomination should contain a brief summary of the technical content of the paper(s) and a brief explanation of its significance.
+A printable copy of the research paper or papers should accompany the nomination.
+The nomination must state the date and venue of the first conference or workshop publication, or state that no such publication has occurred.
 The work may be in any language.
 However, if it is not in English, a more extended summary written in English should be enclosed.

 The research work nominated for the award should be in the area of theoretical computer science.
-Nominations are encouraged from the broadest spectrum of the theoretical computer science" is meant in a broad sense, and encompasses, but is not restricted to, those areas covered by ICALP and STOC.
+Nominations are encouraged from the broadest spectrum of the theoretical computer science community so as to ensure that potential award winning papers are not overlooked.
 The Award Committee shall have the ultimate authority to decide whether a particular paper is eligible for the Prize.